-- Surface water infrastructure must have the capacity to deal with the additional volumes of water that might arise on foot of the proposed development.
-The proposed hydrocarbon interceptor must be fit for purpose and be able to adequately reat run-off from the site.
-It is recommended that monitoring of the effluent is carried out and hydrocarbon testing of the discharge should be done pre and post construction - It is also recommended that silt interceptors are used to ensure that minimal silt is discharged to the public sewer from surface water run-off. - During operation only low intensity and approved mammal friendly lighting should be used on the development.
+Surface water infrastructure must have the capacity to deal with the additional volumes of water that might arise on foot of the proposed development.
+The existing hydrocarbon interceptor must be fit for purpose and be able to adequately treat run-off from the site.
+It is recommended that monitoring of the effluent is carried out, and hydrocarbon testing of the discharge should be done pre and post construction

+- It is also recommended that silt interceptors are used to ensure that minimal silt is discharged to the Ownemore River from surface water run-off.
+Effluent into the river must be tested for silt (suspended solids) pre and post construction. - The mature hedgerow along the north-eastern boundary of the site should be retained as it provides suitable nesting and foraging habitats for birds and small mammals. - During operation, only low intensity lighting should be used on the development.
 This will reduce the impact of any new lighting scheme on local bat populations.
-Lights should not be directed on known bat roosts. - Any landscaping should involve the planting of native Irish species that are indigenous to the site.
-Suitable species would include birch, oak, willow and alder.
+Lights should not be directed on known bat roosts or south towards the mature vegetation of the Owenmore River. - Bare soil should be seeded as soon as possible with grass seed.
+This will minimise erosion into local drains and watercourses. - o The removal of vegetation with herbicides should be avoided. - Any landscaping should involve the planting of native Irish species that are indigenous to the site.
+Suitable species would include birch, oak, willow and alder. - Site verges and garden should be managed at a low intensity level to provide maximum habitat availability for pollinators.

-6 Appropriate Assessment Conclusion
+6. Appropriate Assessment Conclusion

 This current NIS has been undertaken to evaluate the potential impacts of the proposed development with regard to the effects upon the conservation objectives and qualifying interests (including the habitats and species) of the River Unshin SAC and the Ballysadare SAC /SPA.
-It is considered that following mitigation, that the proposed project does not have the potential to significantly affect the conservation objectives of these aforementioned Natura 2000 sites and the integrity of these sites as a whole will not be adversely impacted.
+It is considered that following mitigation, that the proposed project does not have the potential to significantly affect the conservation objectives of these aforementioned Natura 2000 sites, and the integrity of these sites as a whole will not be adversely impacted.